MaxF12/ietf-dorms-cluster/draft-ietf-mboned-cbacc.md

 Many thanks to Devin Anderson, Ben Kaduk, Cheng Jin, Scott Brown, Miroslav Ponec, Bob Briscoe, Lenny Giuliani, Christian Worm Mortensen, Dino Farinacci, and Reshad Rahman for their thoughtful comments and contributions.

+Part of this work was supported by the Federal Ministry of Research, Technology and Space in the programme of “Souverän.
+Digital.
+Vernetzt.”
+Joint project 6G-RIC, project identification number: 16KISK030.

 --- back

 # Overjoining {#ref-overjoining}